IP PA System for Schools: Zone Design & Deployment Guide

 As campuses grow and schedules become more complex, fixed PA structures start to feel restrictive.
 That gap is what drives many school projects toward IP-based public address systems.

-Key Components of a Modern IP PA System for Schools
+Core Components of a School IP PA System

 A well-designed IP PA system for school projects follows a clear structure: centralized management, shared IP infrastructure, and distributed SIP-based endpoints.